The Wayfarer’s Repose

 “Is she, Telesa, is she…,” started Poja.

-“They took her, dragged her right out the window.
-I tried, father I tried,” said Loreena.
+“They took her, dragged her right out the window.”
+She explained, then turned to her dad with a pleading look. “ I tried, father I tried,” said Loreena.
 Tears welled up in her eyes.

 “Then she is likely still alive.
 They don’t seem interested in just killing us,” said Poja as he neared the door.
 The pounding on the door beside him gave him pause, but it was clear they wouldn’t get through.
 Maybe only some of them could climb?
 The lower level was easier obviously.
 Those doors weren’t locked.